More than 'just' a lawyer

 I'm a non-practising Barrister.
 See below for what that means*.

-In 2001 it was, at last, time to come home to Glasgow and I've been running my self-employed consultancy since then all across Britain - from Inverness to Cardiff to Kent.
+Having moved from Scotland to the south of England as a child, in 1999 it was, at last, time to head home to Glasgow.
+I set up my self-employed consultancy in 2001 working all over Britain - from Inverness to Cardiff to Kent.

-You'll find a unique mix of legal and consultancy support, coupled with the understanding and empathy from many years immersed in the wonderful world of personal development.
+You'll find I bring a unique mix of legal and consultancy support, coupled with the understanding and empathy from many years immersed in the wonderful world of personal development.

 The ‘Mindset and Skillset’ from this varied experience is the foundation to helping you build on your own success: